 Cancer sufferer Akhmedov awaiting trial, tortured

-The KNB secret police in Astana is continuing to investigate fellow Jehovah's Witness Akhmedov under Article 174, Part 2 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+The KNB secret police in Astana is continuing to investigate fellow Jehovah's Witness Akhmedov under Article 174, Part 2 ("Incitement of social, national, clan, racial, or religious discord").
 He remains in Astana's Investigation Prison No. 12.
 Astana's Saryarka Court No. 2 told Forum 18 no case against Akhmedov has yet reached court.

 Akhmedov told his lawyer Vitaly Kuznetsov that following his 18 January arrest he was tortured by being beaten in the Investigation Prison, as Investigators tried to force him to admit his "guilt", the Kazakhstan International Bureau for Human Rights and Rule of Law noted on 3 March.
 However, Akhmedov continues to insist he is innocent of any wrongdoing, it added.

 The head of Astana's Public Observers Commission, Ruslan Ozdoyev, visited Akhmedov in prison in late February.
 Ozdoyev expressed serious concern about whether Akhmedov would survive his imprisonment, in view of his cancer and the poor and overcrowded prison conditions.
 (The Public Observers Commission is a body set up by the state to inspect prisons, and consists of civil society activists.)

 Akhmedov "barely spoke and, when he did speak about his condition, tears began to flow", Ozdoyev told Svetlana Glushkova of Radio Free Europe's Kazakh Service on 28 February.

 Akhmedov told Ozdoyev of his anaemia and cancer.
 He complained of tablets he was given which he said "made him feel even worse", Ozdoyev noted.
 It is unclear if this was deliberately intended.
 "He can hardly walk."
 Ozdoyev said the question had been raised with prosecutors that in such conditions an individual should be transferred to house arrest or some other form of restriction.

 Akhmedov denied hospitalisation